The Earned Demo

 Bring this draft to the kickoff and edit it together with the customer.
 Criteria they help write are criteria they own.

-I'm the Director of Sales Engineering for Named Accounts & AI Labs at Datadog.
-My teams cover the company's largest enterprise accounts across North America and the AI model providers running their infrastructure on Datadog.
+I'm the Director of Sales Engineering for Named Accounts at Datadog.
+My teams cover the company's largest enterprise accounts across North America.

 I've spent 25+ years at the intersection of engineering and enterprise sales, starting as a Software Engineer at Microsoft and working through product management, individual SE work, and team leadership at companies including Fluke Networks, Mandiant, Rapid7, Malwarebytes, Splunk, and Datadog.
 Every role has been a team sport.